 - Make a list of niche sites to track

-- Use the software to crawl these domains on a regular basis.
+- Use the software to crawl these domains regularly.

 - Monitor broken links and what type of content they link to